ruthmichaela/ruts/content/blog/2020-09-05_insects/index.md

     description: This hornworm has been attacked by a bracanoid wasp.
 The wasp lays eggs inside of the worm where they feed and emerge into the pupa stage.
 This event results in death of the Hornworm.
 Wasps are a garden ally, as these worms can cause enormous damage to a tomato crop.
 ---

 Some are friends, some are not, but all are truly beautiful.
-Nature never ceases to amaze me, with it's diversity of designs and patterns, logic and engineering.
-Each creature with it's own line in this single song we call uni-verse.
+Nature never ceases to amaze me, with its diversity of designs and patterns, logic and engineering.
+Each creature with its own line in this single song we call uni-verse.
 This gallery is only a brief collection of all that we witnessed over the summer season.
 Many, I am sure, evaded our eyes altogether.